2020 New York Yankees season: September

 With 10 games left in the season, the Yankees faced a familiar foe in the Boston Red Sox.
 The Red Sox had been very successful in the past couple years, but now sat at the bottom of the AL East with a 19–32 record.
 Game one of the series was a positive sign for the Yankees as their two all-stars Aaron Judge and Giancarlo Stanton were back from injury.
 In a very tight game, the Yankees pushed ahead in extra innings, winning the game 6–5.
 Game 2 showed an all-around performance from the Yankees, winning 8–0.
 The Yankees offense provided 11 hits and pitcher J. A. Happ had his best performance of the season, going 8 innings, 0 earned runs and 9 strikeouts.
 The Yankees win streak was now at 10 games.
 However, in the last game of the series, the Red Sox rebounded for a 10–2 win over the Yankees.
 Deivi García had a shaky outing, giving up six earned runs in 3 innings.
-Despite this loss, the Yankees had clinched a playoff birth for the 4th consecutive year.
+Despite this loss, the Yankees had clinched a playoff berth for the 4th consecutive year.
 The Yankees and the Red Sox played 10 games over the course of the season with the Yankees winning nine of them, asserting themselves over their long-time division rivals.